 Take Care Of Your Productive Sites

-In addition to slow payments and the lack of payment transparency, Pierre cites sponsors/CRO not going back to sites that have performed well in the past as another issue that must be resolved.
+In addition to slow payments and the lack of payment transparency, Pierre cites sponsors/CROs not going back to sites that have performed well in the past as another issue that must be resolved.
 She identifies part of the issue being related to a shortfall on a lack of meaningful metrics and tools needed to track investigator performance.

 “Within a pharma company, there are different therapeutic areas,” says Pierre.
 “Those companies often do not have one consolidated database to track investigator sites and their performance.
 If one therapeutic area uses a site and has stellar results, the other therapeutic areas may not even know the site exists.
 Sites that perform well often have skill sets that are transferrable to other therapeutic areas.
 The lack of a centralized database of site performance creates a huge missed opportunity for the entire industry.”